 Nikon Landscape Lenses

 Things get fun for full-frame, and our favorite FX landscape lens is the Nikon 14-24mm f/2.8.
-It’s an extremely sharp wide-angle zoom that can even outperform many primes at their respective focal lengths.
-It’s also super heavy and expensive, which leads us to our value pick: the Nikon 18-35mm f/3.5-4.5.
+All in all, it’s an extremely sharp wide-angle zoom that can even outperform many primes at their respective focal lengths.
+It’s also super heavy and expensive, which leads to our value pick: the Nikon 18-35mm f/3.5-4.5.
 A few years ago Nikon replaced the clunky 17-35mm f/3.5-4.5 with this lens and hit a home run.
 For a relatively inexpensive $750 you get a solid spread of wide-angle focal lengths to play with and great optical performance for the price.
 This lens does not, however, have vibration reduction, so hand held photos in low light can be challenging.

 Sony (Mirrorless) Landscape Lenses